darsoohoo/grocerylist-firebase-mongodb/README.md

 Problem: The need for a family to share one central list and quickly add items in real time.

 Solution: This solution uses a React and front end and an Express backend.
 Originally the solution was only going to be using React and not Node.
-The Firebase database is a free real time database that offers Facebook and Google oAuth, so there was minimal work to get implement authentication into the app.
+The Firebase database is a free real time database that offers Facebook authentication, so there was minimal work to get implement authentication into the app.
 The Jest testing tool comes with React when create-react-app is used to create the app, so I decided to use Jest.

 Realizing this was a "true" full-stack project since it didn't have a backend server and database like MongoDB or PostgreSQL, I decided to integrate my React app with Node, Express and a MongoDB.
 Jasmine was the tool of choice for testing the backend.